Celia Barquín Arozamena: Memorial

 Barquín, the most accomplished women's golfer in Iowa State University history, was honored on Saturday, 22 September 2018, at Jack Trice Stadium in Ames, Iowa.
 At 10:50 a.m.
 CDT (UTC−05:00), a video tribute and a moment of silence in honor of her occurred before the Iowa State vs. Akron football game.
 Fans wore her favorite color, yellow.
 Proceeds from the sale of yellow T-shirts with her initials, CBA, on the front went to the "Remembering Celia Memorial Fund".
 Additionally, in her honor, both the Iowa State and the Akron Zips football teams wore her initials, CBA, as a decal on their helmets and the Iowa State University Cyclone Football Varsity Marching Band formed a CBA during their routine.
-Posthumously, Barquín will receive a civil engineering diploma from Iowa State University.
+Posthumously, Barquín received a civil engineering diploma from Iowa State University.

 Prior to her death, Barquín was to receive the Iowa State female student-athlete of the year award at Jack Trice Stadium on 22 September 2018.